• Dental implants have a high success rate and can be used to restore one or more missing teeth or even an entire arch.

 Are dental implants more durable than other teeth replacement options?

 Yes, dental implants are the most durable tooth replacement option.
-First, they are fixed into the jawbone, which makes them more stable than other replacement options.
+First, they are fixed in the jawbone, making them more stable than other replacement options.
 Second, they do not require the manipulation of the other teeth, nor do they rely on the stability of adjacent teeth.

 Do dental implants change the shape of your face?

 Dental implants will not change the shape of your face.
 Generally speaking, the only way to do that is through orthognathic surgery or orthodontic treatment.
-However, missing teeth can eventually change the shape of your face since the bone will slowly deteriorate.
+However, missing teeth can eventually change the shape of your face as the bone slowly deteriorates.
 Replacing a missing tooth - with an implant or other replacement option - will prevent your face from changing.